jitendrachoudhary9623/KnowMovies2/README.md

 # KnowMovies2
-  This Android Application feteches the data from the movieDB API and Displays the data on the mobile device.
+  This Android Application gets the data from the movieDB API and Displays the data on the mobile device.
   The User can see the details of
   <ol>
 <li>